mankozooyork/first-project/README.md

 ## Procedure
   1. Run feature.py
-    this create ORB/AKAZE feature into images
+    this create ORB/AKAZE feature into images from original_trainingdata
     argument : training / test
   2. Run datatxt.py
     this will move images with feature into training/test directory from original_trainingdata directory